A gas station employee felt a burn when someone handed her cash. Then, 7 people had to go to a hospital

 What was the substance, and who was the person who handed it to the cashier?

-On Tuesday, the Manhomen County Sheriff's office had some answers for CNN.
+On Tuesday, the Mahnomen County Sheriff's office had some answers for CNN.

 The cash had some carbohydrate on it -- and the cashier was allergic.